 🌞 harder for solar companies to sell

-Most of the state’s solar companies are opposing Duke’s proposal, too.
+Most of the state’s solar companies oppose Duke’s new rules, too.

 Solutions like rooftop solar and battery storage are cheaper and more reliable than new fracked gas-burning power plants.
 But Duke is putting the brakes on solar so it can earn billions by building lots of new gas plants, even as the UN Secretary General has said, “Investing in new fossil fuels infrastructure is moral and economic madness.”